craigmckeachie/a12_demo_manual/InstructorNotes.md

 - Building an application one step at a time
 - Hands-on for attendees
 - Step-by-step directions are provided in a pdf lab manual
-- [Solution code](https://github.com/craigmckeachie/a12-labs) for each lab is available online in a public GitHub repository.
+- [Solution code](https://github.com/craigmckeachie/a12-labs) for each lab is available online in a public GitHub repository
   - Each lab is a separate branch
   - See the lab manual for more details on how to access and run the demos
 - If you miss lab or don’t finish a lab, you can pickup on the next one